maratai/craftery/fiber_arts/looms.md

 ![Clover Sakiori being warped](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2026-01-06-sakiori-01.jpg?raw=true)

 "Two-harness" table loom with an unusual "tilting" heddle/reed.
 It needs to be horizontal for proper operation and can't handle high tension, but the warping is ridiculously fast.

+These are Japanese but can be bought e.g. from [Rochester Textile](https://www.rochestertextile.com/listing/1006402159/clover-japan-sakiori-loom-40-cm) in the USA, or you can try your luck on eBay.

 ## Peacock Loom
 ![Peacock Loom](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2025-12-27-peacock.jpg?raw=true)